Raffy23/boinc-webmanager/doc/Server-API.md

   * `ccstate`: Current Control State of the Core Client (run-modes, ...)
   * `global_prefs_override`: Settings of the Core Client (Same Data which is displayed by the BOINC Manager under Settings)
   * `statistics`: Statistics Object which contains all Projects
+  * `messages`: List of Log Message from the Core Client
+  * `notices`: Notices from Projects and the Core Client

 * **POST** `/:client/:action`
   * Values for the `:action` Parameter: